ente-io/photos-web/README.md

 ## ✨ Features

 - Client side encryption (only you can view your photos and videos)
-- Background sync
+- Bulk uploader (from hard disk, Google Photos, Apple Photos, ...)
 - Shareable links for albums
-- Highlights of memories from previous years
-- Ability to detect and delete duplicate files
+- Ability to filter by places, days, album and file names
+- 2FA
-- Image editor
+- Recycle bin
 - EXIF viewer
-- Ability to free up disk space by deleting backed up photos
-- Recycle bin
-- 2FA
-- Lockscreen
 - Zero product analytics / third-party tracking

 ## 💻 Deployed Application

-The web application has been deployed @ [web.ente.io](https://web.ente.io).
+The deployed application is accessible @ [web.ente.io](https://web.ente.io).

 ## 🧑‍💻 Building from source